sindhujaSirigeri/tableau_challenge/README.md

 ## Conclusion

 This analysis provides valuable insights into the usage patterns and trends of the Citi Bike program in 2020.
+Key findings include:

+1.  **Total Trips per Month**:

+    -   There were significant variations in the total number of trips across the analyzed months.
+Sep had the highest number of trips, indicating peak usage during the summer.

+2.  **Ridership Growth and Trends**:

+    -   Ridership showed a steady increase from June to Sep, followed by a decline towards December, likely due to seasonal factors.

+3.  **Peak Usage Hours**:

+    -   Peak usage hours were typically in the morning and evening, correlating with commuter traffic.
+However, during summer months, midday peaks were also observed.

+4.  **Top and Bottom Stations**:

+    -   The top stations for starting and ending journeys were concentrated in high-traffic areas such as business districts and tourist attractions.
+Conversely, the bottom stations were located in less densely populated areas.

+5.  **User Type Distribution**:

+    -   The majority of users were annual subscribers, but there was a noticeable increase in short-term customers during the summer months.

+6.  **Average Trip Duration**:

+    -   Annual subscribers had shorter average trip durations compared to short-term customers, suggesting that subscribers used bikes for commuting, while short-term customers used them for leisurely rides.

-The findings can help city officials and program administrators make informed decisions to improve the bike-sharing program and promote sustainable transportation in New York City.
+These insights can help city officials and program administrators make informed decisions to improve the bike-sharing program and promote sustainable transportation in New York City.
+By understanding usage patterns and trends, the program can be optimized to better serve the needs of its users.